zeyneptandogan/preprocessedpeoples/index.md

 | T-statistic | -2.976 |
 | P-value     | 0.00351|

 <div style="text-align: justify"> Based on the result, we have a statistical evidence to reject the null hypothesis.
-As a result, the p value was found to be 0.003, which is less than 0.05, which shows that there is a statistically significant difference in the number of films released by male and female actors.
-Female actors tend to act in fewer films than male actors after receiving their Oscar nomination/win on average. <br>
+As a result, the p value was found to be 0.003, which is less than 0.05, indicating that there is a statistically significant difference in the number of films released by male and female actors.
+Female actors tend to act in fewer films than male actors after receiving their Oscar nomination/win on average.<br>
-This conclusion points out that Oscar nomination/win can have a significant impact on the career paths of male and female actors.
-Female actors potentially have fewer film opportunities following the nomination/win.
+In conclusion, Oscar nomination/win can have a significant impact on the career paths of male and female actors.
+Female actors 👩‍🦰 potentially have fewer film opportunities in contrast to their male counterparts 👨 after the Oscar's Magic Touch.
+Apparently this touch is more magical for men 🤴.
 </div>

 <h5>Genre Preference</h5>
 <div style="text-align: justify">
-In this section, we will evaluate the existence of a specific genre that specifically provides nominations to men and women when receiving nominations.
+Now, let's evaluate the existence of a specific genre that specifically provides nominations to men and women when receiving nominations.
 <br>
 Null Hypothesis (H0): There is no significant difference in the genre preferences of male and female actors in the movies that they obtained nominees/wins.
 Alternative Hypothesis (H1): There is a difference in the genre preferences of male and female actors in the movies that they obtained nominees/wins.